eydunn/ui-for-spring-actuator-loggers/README.md

 management.endpoints.web.cors.allowed-headers=*
 ```

-If you are using kube-forwarder to access the Spring Actuator loggers endpoint, you will need to either add a https proxy in front of that or just run this app locally and http for both.
+If you are using kube-forwarder to access the Spring Actuator loggers endpoint, you will need to either add a https proxy in front of that or just run this app locally and use http for both.
 See below for more details.

 -----------------